 During retirement, treasury stock is debited into capital reserve - premium on issued shares and share capital according to the proportion of shares.
 If its carrying amount is higher than the sum of its face value and premium on issued shares, the difference between both of the above shall be offset against capital reserve arising from the trading of the same type of treasury shares.
 If deficiency arises, it is then offset against retained earnings.
-If its carrying amount is lower than the sum of its face value and premium on issued shares, the difference between the aforementioned shall be debited into capital reserve arising from the trading of the same type of the same type of the same type of the above shall be debited into capital reserve arising from the trading of the same type of treasury shares.
+If its carrying amount is lower than the sum of its face value and premium on issued shares, the difference between the aforementioned shall be debited into capital reserve arising from the trading of the same type of treasury shares.